remimikalsen/theawesomegarage/docker/example-docker-setup/readme.md

     - cd ${MY_DOCKER_DATA_DIR} && git clone https://github.com/getgrav/grav.git grav
     - This is the Grav source code.
 The previous grav checkout was a pre-configured Grav container build (also with source code incorporated, but this second check out of source code is going to be persistently stored and updated outside your container).

-You need to adjust Nginx-settings if you intend to use Owncloud with files bigger than 2 megabytes:
+You need to adjust Nginx-settings if you intend to use Nextcloud with files bigger than 2 megabytes:
 - Read and rename the following file according to instructions:
-  - ~/my-docker-data/nginx/vhost.d/owncloud.vhost.com
+  - ~/my-docker-data/nginx/vhost.d/nextcloud.vhost.com
+  - Also note rate limits.
+See the shipped nginx.conf for details.

 You need to adjust Nginx-settings if you intend to set up a private docker registry:
 - Read and rename the following file according to instructions: